The Lord of the Rings: The Fellowship of the Ring

 4/5

-Emphasizes the importance of courage, friendship, and selflessness in the face of overwhelming evil.
-It highlights how even the smallest individuals can make a significant impact through bravery and determination.
+Emphasizes the power of friendship and loyalty in overcoming immense challenges.
+Demonstrates that even the smallest individuals can make a significant impact through courage and determination.

 Positive Role Models